ADAR102/Junkyard-Dog-Hud/README.md

 >Version 2 = Replaces the numbers for ammo and health.
 The font is ripped from Guilty Gear Xrd series<

-IF YOU DON'T LIKE THE SOL BADGUY SPRITE THEN YOU CAN CHOOSE TO HAVE THE "NO SOL SPRITE"
+IF YOU DON'T LIKE THE SOL BADGUY SPRITE THEN YOU CAN CHOOSE TO HAVE THE "NO SOL SPRITE"!
+It does not come with the ripped Guilty Gear XRD font.